MooersLab/pymolsnips/README.md

 The number of available plugins is not as extensive as for Atom, Sublime Text, TextMate, or Visual Studio Code.
 You have to be prepared to do a bit of customization to get some of the plugins to work correctly.

-The snippets are managed through a master file for a language
+The snippets are managed through one master file per programming language
 <--! [](https://github.com/rundis/lt-snippets). -->
 This central file has the file extension `edn`.
 This file is used to set the scope (language) and call the snippets, especially ones with multiple lines and indenting, from individual files with the file extension snip.